 Another way of building comprehension skills is using magazines or books then asking them questions of what the stories are all about.
 And it doesn’t have to get complicated.
 Simple questions such as what happened to a character will go a long way to help your child build strong comprehension skills.
 Sometimes, worksheets can seem meaningless and potentially take the fun out of the reading.
 To avoid ruining the allure, design simple and concise worksheets geared towards helping your child understand what they read better.
 If you are using them and the child seems bored or shows no interest, try injecting some fun into the process and take regular breaks.

 2nd grade reading comprehension is all about helping the child make connections of what they read and real life.
-This not only sharpens their focus but also deepens their understanding which will come in hand throughout the entire learning process.
-Therefore, teach them how to establish connections and if they are finding it hard to read, don’t hesitate to use other methods and reading materials such as audio books and read alouds.
+This not only sharpens their focus but also deepens their understanding.
+This will come in hand throughout the entire learning process.
+Teach them how to establish connections and if they are finding it hard to read.
+Don’t hesitate to use other methods and reading materials such as audio books and read alouds.
 And since they have already developed some reading comprehension skills in first grade, this process should not be as hard as it seems.
-Success boils down to identifying the strengths and weaknesses of the child then capitalizing on them to help them understand and read fluently.
+Success boils down to identifying the strengths and weaknesses of the child.
+It then capitalises on them to help them understand and read fluently.